kopischke/unite-spell-suggest/README.md

 ### Usage

 No Vim documentation, but `:Unite spell_suggest[:word]` will display a list of suggestions in the Unite interface.
 The selected candidate will replace the current word, if applicable, else Unite’s default word handling applies.
+The replaceable word is highlighted in the buffer to provide visual feedback.

+* an argument of `?` will prompt for a word to base suggestions on;
 * without an argument, suggestions are based on the current word (Vim’s `<cword>`, which is not strictly equivalent to the word under the cursor);
-* an argument of `?` will prompt for a word to base suggestions on;
+* the highlighting group for the replaceable word is `uniteSource_spell_suggest_Replaceable`, which is linked to `Search` by default;
 * set `g:unite_spell_suggest_limit` to limit the number of suggestions retrieved by Vim’s `spellsuggest()` (by default, this variable is unset).

 ### Caveats